ethans5/ihzour3/README.md

 ---

+## 1. Project Overview

+This project evaluates a **Retrieval-Augmented Generation (RAG)** pipeline applied to **long parliamentary debates**.
+The main objective is to analyze how different design choices affect:

+- Retrieval quality
+- Answer stability
+- Faithfulness of generated answers

+The evaluation focuses on three core dimensions:

+1. Chunking strategy
+2. Retrieval representation (BM25 vs embeddings)
+3. Sensitivity to the number of retrieved chunks (K)

+---

-## 1. Chunking Methodology (Assigned Method)
+## 2. Chunking Methodology (Assigned Method)

 ### Father–Son (Parent–Child) Chunking

-The main chunking strategy used in this project is the **Father–Son (Parent–Child)** method, which was the method assigned to us.
+The main chunking strategy used in this project is the **Father–Son (Parent–Child)** method, which was assigned for this evaluation.
-This hierarchical chunking approach is designed to balance **context preservation** and **retrieval precision** in long parliamentary documents.

-Each document is first segmented into **parent chunks**, created by grouping consecutive sentences up to a relatively large word limit.
-These parent chunks preserve thematic continuity across extended parts of the text.
+Each document is first segmented into **parent chunks**, which group consecutive sentences to preserve broader thematic context.
-Each parent chunk is then subdivided into **child chunks**, which are smaller, sentence-based segments with minimal overlap.
+Each parent chunk is then subdivided into **child chunks**, which are smaller, sentence-based units with minimal overlap.

-This design has two main advantages:
+This design provides two complementary benefits:

 - **Improved recall**: parent chunks ensure that relevant regions of the document are not missed.
-- **Improved precision**: child chunks reduce noise by focusing retrieval on tightly scoped semantic units.
+- **Improved precision**: child chunks allow retrieval to focus on tightly scoped semantic content.

-This approach is particularly well suited for long and structured texts such as parliamentary debates.
+This hierarchical approach is particularly well suited for long and structured documents such as parliamentary debates.

 ---

-## 2. Large Language Model (LLM)
+## 3. Large Language Model (LLM)

-We used **Qwen 2.5 (3B)** via **Ollama** as the LLM in our RAG pipeline.
+We used **Qwen 2.5 (3B)** via **Ollama** as the language model in our RAG pipeline.

-The reasons for this choice are:
+This choice was motivated by:

-- Local and offline execution, ensuring reproducibility
+- Local and offline execution (full reproducibility)
 - Low computational cost and fast inference
 - Adequate generation quality when combined with high-quality retrieved context

-Since this is a Retrieval-Augmented Generation system, answer quality depends primarily on retrieval quality rather than model size.
+Since this is a RAG system, overall answer quality depends more on **retrieval quality** than on model size.

 ---

-## 3. Vector Representation Methods
+## 4. Retrieval Representations

-Two retrieval representations were evaluated:
+Two retrieval approaches were evaluated:

-### BM25 (Lexical Retrieval)
+### 4.1 BM25 (Lexical Retrieval)

-BM25 relies on exact word matching and is especially effective for:
+BM25 relies on exact term matching and is especially effective for:

-- Factual queries
+- Factual questions
 - Named entities
 - Dates, numbers, and organizations

-### Dense Embeddings (Semantic Retrieval)
+### 4.2 Dense Embeddings (Semantic Retrieval)

-We used **MPNet (`all-mpnet-base-v2`)** to generate dense embeddings.
+Dense embeddings were generated using **MPNet (`all-mpnet-base-v2`)**.
-This approach captures semantic similarity and enables retrieval even when the query is a paraphrase of the source text.
+This method captures semantic similarity and enables retrieval even when the query is a paraphrase of the source text.

 ---

-## 4. Choice of K (Number of Retrieved Chunks)
+## 5. Choice of K (Number of Retrieved Chunks)

-We evaluated **K = 3, 5, and 8**, representing different trade-offs:
+We evaluated **K = 3, 5, and 8**, representing different precision–recall regimes:

-- **K = 3**: high precision, lower recall
+- **K = 3**: high precision, limited recall
 - **K = 5**: balanced precision and recall
-- **K = 8**: higher recall but increased noise
+- **K = 8**: higher recall, increased risk of noise

-To analyze sensitivity to K, we measured **answer stability across K values** using cosine similarity between generated answers.
+To measure sensitivity to K, we computed **answer stability across K values**, using cosine similarity between generated answers.

 ---

-## 5. Stability by Configuration (Plot A)
+## 6. Plot A — Stability by Configuration

 ![Plot A – Stability by configuration](evaluation/plots/plotA_stability_by_config.png)

-**Figure 1 – Stability by configuration**

-This plot shows the mean cosine similarity of generated answers across different K values for each configuration.
+This plot shows the **mean cosine similarity of answers across different K values**, grouped by configuration.

-**Observations:**

-- Configurations using **child chunking** show significantly higher stability.
+### Observations

+- **Child chunking (Father–Son)** yields the highest stability.
-- Fixed-size chunking, especially with BM25, is substantially less stable.
+- Fixed-size chunking is significantly less stable, especially with BM25.

-**Conclusion:**
+- Retrieval representation has less impact than chunking strategy.

+### Conclusion

+Chunking strategy is the dominant factor influencing answer stability.
-The Father–Son chunking method clearly outperforms fixed-size chunking in terms of robustness and consistency.
+Hierarchical chunking clearly outperforms fixed-size chunking.

 ---

-## 6. Stability by Query Type (Plot C)
+## 7. Plot C — Stability by Query Type

 ![Plot C – Stability by query type](evaluation/plots/plotC_stability_by_query_type.png)

-**Figure 2 – Stability by query type**
+This plot compares answer stability between **factual** and **conceptual** queries.

+### Observations

-Factual queries exhibit slightly higher stability than conceptual queries.
+- Factual queries exhibit slightly higher stability.
+- Conceptual queries are more sensitive to retrieval variation.

+### Interpretation

-This is expected, as conceptual questions require higher-level reasoning and are more sensitive to retrieval variation.
+Conceptual questions require higher-level reasoning and synthesis, making them more vulnerable to changes in retrieved context.

 ---

-## 7. BM25 vs Embeddings Answer Similarity (Plot B)
+## 8. Plot B — BM25 vs Embeddings Answer Similarity

 ![Plot B – BM25 vs Embeddings similarity](evaluation/plots/plotB_hist_bm25_vs_emb.png)

-**Figure 3 – Histogram of cosine similarity between BM25-based and embedding-based answers**

-This histogram compares answers produced using BM25 retrieval versus embedding-based retrieval.
+This histogram shows cosine similarity between answers generated using BM25 retrieval and embedding-based retrieval, for the **same query, chunking strategy, and K**.

-**Key insight:**
+### Key Insights

-- The distribution is bimodal.
+- The distribution is **bimodal**:
-- Some answers are nearly identical (cosine ≈ 1.0).
+  - One peak near 1.0 → nearly identical answers
-- Others differ significantly (cosine ≈ 0.1–0.3).
+  - One peak between 0.1 and 0.3 → fundamentally different answers

-This shows that BM25 and embeddings often retrieve fundamentally different contexts.
+- This indicates that BM25 and embeddings often retrieve **different contextual evidence**.

 ---

-## 8. Retrieval Quality Analysis
+## 9. Chunk-Level Retrieval Analysis (Precision and Recall)

+We manually analyzed retrieved chunks to evaluate:

+- **Recall**: whether all relevant chunks were retrieved
+- **Precision**: whether retrieved chunks were relevant

+### Findings

+- Fixed-size chunking often required large K to achieve acceptable recall, introducing noise.
+- Father–Son chunking retrieved more relevant chunks with fewer irrelevant ones.
-- **Relevant chunks were retrieved**, especially with child chunking.
+- Precision and recall were both higher with hierarchical chunking.
-- **Recall improved with larger K**, but at the cost of increased noise.
-- **Child chunks reduced irrelevant retrieval**, even for larger K.
-- Generated answers in stable configurations closely matched the retrieved chunks.

 ---

-## 9. Key Insights and Conclusions
+## 10. Answer Faithfulness and Grounding

-1. Chunking strategy has the strongest impact on RAG stability.
-2. Father–Son chunking produces more consistent and reliable answers.
-3. BM25 performs well on factual queries, while embeddings are better suited for conceptual queries.
-4. **K = 5** provides the best trade-off between precision and recall.
-5. Answer stability is an effective metric for evaluating RAG pipelines.
+We evaluated whether generated answers were faithful to the retrieved chunks.

+### Observations

+- Stable configurations produced answers closely grounded in retrieved text.
+- Noisy retrieval led to topic drift and over-generalization.
+- Answer quality correlated strongly with **context relevance**, not model size.

 ---

-## 10. Example Queries with Answer Excerpts
+## 11. Tested Queries and Qualitative Answer Analysis

-This section presents **real user questions** together with **selected excerpts from generated answers**, in order to qualitatively demonstrate the effects of chunking strategy, retrieval method, and **K** on answer quality, focus, and stability.
+In order to complement the quantitative evaluation, we tested the RAG pipeline on **real user queries** covering both **factual** and **conceptual** information needs.

+These queries were used to generate the answers analyzed in the stability and similarity plots.

 ---

-### Example 1 – Factual / Argument-Centered Question
+### 11.1 Example Factual Query

-**User question**
+**Tested question**

 > What was the main argument regarding the immigration bill that was presented?

+This question targets a **specific parliamentary argument** and requires retrieving precise political positions expressed during debates.

+#### Observations across configurations

+- With **fixed-size chunking** and high K, answers tended to:
+  - Include unrelated political topics
+  - Drift toward broader immigration discussions
+- With **Father–Son (child) chunking**, answers:
+  - Focused consistently on the devolution of immigration powers
+  - Remained stable as K increased
+  - Closely matched the retrieved chunks

+This behavior directly explains the higher stability scores observed for hierarchical chunking in **Plot A**.

 ---

-### Fixed Chunking + BM25

-#### K = 3

-**Answer excerpt**
-> “The main arguments regarding the immigration bill presented mainly revolved around concerns about devolving immigration powers to the Scottish Government.
-Critics argued that this would not solve existing problems but create new ones, such as difficulties in border security and consistency with UK immigration policy.”

-**Observation**
-The answer is relevant but relatively narrow and misses additional arguments raised later in the debate.

----

-#### K = 5

-**Answer excerpt**
-> “The main arguments presented regarding the immigration bill included concerns about inefficiency, border security between England and Scotland, and whether the Scottish Government could manage immigration powers effectively.”

-**Observation**
-Recall improves, but the answer becomes more verbose and slightly repetitive.

----

-#### K = 8

-**Answer excerpt**
-> “The main arguments regarding the immigration bill seemed to focus on strengthening the process and making getting a British passport more difficult...
-There was also discussion about fraud within the government and criticism of the Prime Minister’s handling of the Budget.”

-**Observation**
-The answer suffers from **topic drift**, introducing unrelated political issues due to noisy retrieval.

----

-### Father–Son (Child) Chunking + BM25

-#### K = 5

-**Answer excerpt**
-> “The main argument regarding the immigration bill was that it fails to offer the security, clarity or accountability needed to deliver outcomes.
-The Bill proposes devolving immigration powers to the Scottish Government, which raises concerns about border management and policy consistency.”

-**Observation**
-The answer is **focused, concise, and directly grounded in the relevant debate**.

----

-#### K = 8

-**Answer excerpt**
-> “The Bill fails to offer the security, clarity, or accountability needed.
-There are unanswered questions regarding immigration management between England and Scotland, including border security and legal safeguards.”

-**Observation**
-Despite a larger K, the answer remains stable and on-topic, demonstrating the robustness of hierarchical chunking.

----

-### Father–Son (Child) Chunking + Embeddings

-#### K = 8

-**Answer excerpt**
-> “The main arguments against the immigration bill included concerns about border security, vulnerable populations being put at risk, and disagreements over the effectiveness of current immigration policies.”

-**Observation**
-Although semantically relevant, the answer partially shifts to **US immigration debates**, highlighting a limitation of dense retrieval without lexical grounding.

----

-## Example 2 – Conceptual / Analytical Question
+### 11.2 Example Conceptual Query

-**User question**
+**Tested question**

 > What is the central tension that emerges from the speeches between the need for national security and the protection of citizens’ privacy in the digital age?

+This question is **conceptual** and requires synthesizing arguments across multiple speeches rather than extracting a single fact.

+#### Observations across configurations

+- **BM25-based retrieval** tended to emphasize:
+  - Encryption and law-enforcement access
+  - Keyword-matching discussions
+- **Embedding-based retrieval** enabled:
+  - Higher-level synthesis
+  - Integration of multiple viewpoints on privacy and security

+However, conceptual questions were more sensitive to retrieval variation, which explains their slightly lower stability scores in **Plot C**.

 ---

-### Fixed Chunking + BM25 (K = 3)

-**Answer excerpt**
-> “The central tension revolves around encryption and law enforcement access to data.
-Speakers warned that any ‘way in’ for security services could be exploited by criminals or hostile states, undermining citizens’ privacy.”

-**Observation**
-Accurate and grounded, but highly dependent on keyword overlap.
+### 11.3 Relation to Quantitative Results

+These tested queries confirm the quantitative findings:

+- Stable configurations correspond to answers grounded in relevant chunks
+- Unstable configurations often introduce noise or topic drift
+- Hierarchical chunking improves both **answer stability** and **faithfulness**

+The qualitative behavior observed for these queries directly supports the trends shown in **Plots A, B, and C**. tive findings.

 ---

-### Father–Son (Child) Chunking + Embeddings (K = 3)

-**Answer excerpt**
-> “The tension lies in balancing national security with privacy rights, particularly regarding end-to-end encryption, digital ID systems, and lawful access.
-Speakers emphasized the risk of weakening encryption while acknowledging security threats.”

-**Observation**
-The answer provides **higher-level synthesis** and abstracts across multiple debates, making it well suited for conceptual questions.

----

-## 11. Final Takeaway
+## 12. Final Takeaway

-This evaluation demonstrates that **hierarchical chunking has a stronger impact on answer quality and stability than retrieval method or K alone**.
+This evaluation demonstrates that **hierarchical chunking is the most critical factor** in building a stable and reliable RAG system.

-Combined with semantic retrieval, it enables a **robust and stable RAG system**, even when using a lightweight local LLM.
+When combined with appropriate retrieval strategies, it enables robust performance even with a lightweight local LLM.